mikefaille/-docker-group-daemonizer/README.md

 - Linux 3.10+
 - Upstart or systemd (for now systemd must activated from code)
 - docker 1.8
-- to build it : Golang, GCC et kernel-header is needed since Netlink Linux interface is used
+- to build it : Golang, GCC and linux-headers is needed since Netlink Linux interface is used

 Build :